The Story is More than Selling Flowers

 Ecuador Direct Roses Story-Chapter II

 Juan Carlos and his wife, Rosana now had the land.
-The family realized they had something very important and unique in all the world: At an elevation of 9,676 feet, this land in the Ecuadorian Andes mountains offered an exceptional flower farm geographical advantage over international competition, and could eventually become the perfect environment to produce some of the world’s most renowned fresh flowers.
+The family realized they had something very important and unique in all the world: At an elevation of 9,676 feet, this land in the Ecuadorian Andes mountains offered an exceptional geographical advantage for growing farm fresh flowers, an advantage that positioned them over strong international competition.
+With hard work and a commitment to their dream, this land could eventually become the perfect environment to produce some of the world’s most renowned fresh flowers.

 However, what the family didn’t have was any experience in cultivating flowers for international distribution.
 In addition to this challenge, they needed to focus on raising their family.
 Their dual role was to pursue their dream and instill moral and ethical values within their young family as well as their growing core of dedicated workers.